ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Managed_access/Data_Transfer_SOP.md

 1. Check the contents of the hca-util area - make sure the spreadsheet is there
 2. Confirm with the contributor the name of the metadata spreadsheet and the number of files uploaded

-If the hca-util area contains the expected files proceed to the [Managed access dataset - Data and metadata review and export SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Managed_access/Review_and_export_SOP.html)
+If the hca-util area contains the expected files proceed to the [Managed access project - Data and metadata review and export SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Managed_access/Review_and_export_SOP.html)
 )